-You’ll find service descriptions as well as contact information for key offices and organizations in The Source, the resource guide provided to all new graduate students before their first semester begins.
+You’ll find service descriptions as well as contact information for key offices and organizations in The Graduate Resource Guide, which is provided to all new graduate students before their first semester begins.
 Other key resources:

 - Your academic department and faculty adviser will be your first point of contact for information and support.
 Together with staff and administrators in your school’s Office of the Dean, they will work with you to answer questions about academic policies and procedures, resolve any problems and direct you to specialized services.

 Students admitted to a GW graduate degree or approved certificate program can learn about federal Stafford Loans, Graduate PLUS loans and alternative loans through our Office of Student Financial Assistance.

 Learn more about the types of funding and assistance for graduate students.

 GW ensures that students with disabilities may participate fully in university life, derive the greatest benefit from their educational experiences and achieve maximum persona success.

 Learn more about Disability Support Services.

 Career and Employment Services